simp/simp-doc/docs/user_guide/HOWTO/Central_Log_Collection/Logstash.rst

      - Can view, update and create dashboards.
    * - Admin
      - simp_grafana_admins
      - Everything an Editor can plus edit and add data sources and organization users.

-All that remains is to create the LDAP groups and assign users to those groups.
-An example of creating the viewers group would be:
+All the system administrator needs to do is to create the LDAP groups and assign users to those groups.
+An example ``ldif`` for creating the viewers group is as follows:

 .. code-block:: ruby